top of page

 About Pictavia Leather

 Hamish has over a decade of experience in traditional leatherworking, and through years of research and experimental archaeology has worked hard to explore Pictish culture.
 Hamish has consulted on, and starred in, various television shows to talk about the Picts and showcase Pictish culture.
+Hamish is also a tattoo artist specialising in Pictish tattooing.

 A photo of Hamish Lamley dressed in Pictish clothing.